Ascot Park (speedway)

-Ascot Park, first named Los Angeles Speedway, and later New Ascot Stadium, was a dirt racetrack located near Gardena, California.
+Ascot Park, first named Los Angeles Speedway and later New Ascot Stadium, was a dirt racetrack located near Gardena, California.
 Ascot Park was open between 1957 and 1990.
-The track held numerous United States Auto Club (USAC) national tour races and three NASCAR Grand National (now NASCAR Cup Series races.
+The track held numerous United States Auto Club (USAC) national tour races and three NASCAR Grand National (now NASCAR Cup Series) races.
 The Turkey Night Grand Prix was held at the track for several decades.

 History

-Ascot Park was the fourth of four Ascot sites in Los Angeles after the original one-mile track at Central & Florence was open between 1907 and 1919.
+Ascot Park was the fourth of four Ascot sites in Los Angeles after the original one-mile Ascot Speedway at Central & Florence was open between 1907 and 1919.
 A second site named Legion Ascot Speedway held races between 1924 and 1936.
 Legion Ascot closed after 24 drivers died while racing at the track.
 A third site named Southern Ascot held races between 1937 and 1942 in South Gate on a half mile dirt oval.

 Los Angeles Speedway opened in 1957, on the site of a former city dump.
 It was built less than 1 mi from the former site of Carrell Speedway, which had been closed in late 1954 to make way for the Artesia Freeway.
 The track was renamed to New Ascot Stadium in October 1958 as part of a management change.
 The track assumed the name it held until its closure, Ascot Park in 1961.
 J. C. Agajanian promoted major races at the venue, and later leased the track from 1976 until his death in 1984, when his family continued operating the venue.
 His radio advertisements ended with the phrase "Come to Ascot, where the 110, the 405 and the 91 freeways collide!".

 With seating for only 7,500, Ascot Park was smaller than the other tracks of the area including the Ontario Motor Speedway (closed in 1980), and the Riverside International Raceway (closed in 1989).
 However, the park was equally well-known, due to its being surrounded by freeways for easy access, its regularly scheduled races, and its heavy radio advertising.